syncfusion-content/asp.netwebforms-docs/aspnet/Toolbar/Behavior-settings.md

 ### Enable Item

 The **Toolbar** method **enableItem** and **enableItemByID** can be used to enable separate toolbar item.
-In the below code we have disbaled the first five items initially and enabled the third toolbar item by using these two methods
+In the below code we have disabled the first five items initially and enabled the third toolbar item by using these two methods

 {% highlight html %}